temporalio/documentation/docs-src/references/web-ui-environment-variables.md

 The callback URL used by Temporal for authentication and authorization.

-Callback URLs are invoked by the API after it's finished communicating with the Temporal Cluster.
+Callback URLs are invoked by IDP after user has finished authenticating in IDP.

 This variable should be defined when [configuring auth](/references/web-ui-configuration#auth).